aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/emf-to-sxc/_index.md

 ---
-title: Save EMF as SXC API for Android
+title: Save EMF as SXC using Android
-description: Using Aspose.Cells Cloud SDK for Android to save EMF format file as SXC format file.
+description: Utilizing Aspose.Cells Cloud SDK for Android to save EMF format file as SXC format file.
-url: /android/saveas/emf-to-sxc/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Android API to save EMF as SXC" h2="Android library to save EMF as SXC" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Android.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save EMF as SXC" h2="Android library for saving EMF as SXC" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Android.
 This is a professional solution to save EMF as SXC and other document formats online using Android." urlsection="saveas/emf-to-sxc/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a EMF file as SXC in Android" >}}